-France announces withdrawal of troops from Mali, reshaping the fight against Islamist groups in West Africa
+France announces withdrawal of troops from Mali, reshaping the fight against Islamist extremists in West Africa

 France, Canada, European and regional states said in the statement that the move follows “multiple obstructions” by Mali’s authorities, adding that “political, operational and legal conditions are no longer met to effectively continue” military engagement in “the fight against terrorism in Mali.”

-Troops will shift to neighboring countries as the conflict deepens, the announcement added.
-“We all reaffirm our strong will to continue our partnership with and commitment to the people of Mali over the long term.”
+The exit will be conducted in a “coordinated manner” with Mali’s army and the United Nations peacekeeping mission in the country of 21 million, French President Emmanuel Macron told reporters Thursday at the Élysée.

+Paris could no longer fight alongside a nation that “neither shares the strategy nor its objectives," he said.
+Troops will shift to neighboring countries as the conflict deepens.
+French bases in Mali are expected to close in the next six months.

-France now has about 4,000 soldiers in West Africa — the most of any one foreign partner — deployed to repel fighters who have proclaimed loyalty to al Qaeda and the Islamic State.
+France now has about 4,000 soldiers in West Africa — the most of any one foreign partner — deployed to repel some fighters who have proclaimed loyalty to al-Qaeda and others to the Islamic State.

-The trouble began in the Sahel, a vast stretch of land south of the Sahara, after the Libyan government disintegrated in 2011.
+The 2011 fall of the Libyan government triggered the trouble in the Sahel, a vast stretch of land south of the Sahara.
 Mercenaries hired by Moammar Gaddafi returned to their native Mali and pushed to create their own state through a shaky alliance with Al-Qaeda in the Islamic Maghreb.

 The menace has splintered and spread into formerly peaceful neighbors, primarily Burkina Faso and Niger, killing thousands of West Africans and forcing millions from their homes.
 Researchers estimate the government has lost access to approximately two-thirds of semi-arid Mali, which is about twice the size of Texas.